pandastrike/panda-garden/README.md

 Given an array of functions, returns the result of composing them.
 See `pipe`.

+### `pipeWith c, fx → g`

+Given a function transformation and an array of functions, returns the result of composing them after applying the transformation.
+Useful for specializing composition.
+See `flow` for an example.

 ### `wait f → g`

 Given a function, returns a unary function that, if its argument is a promise, will wait for the promise to resolve, before calling the given function with the resolved value.
 If the argument is not a promise, simply calls the function with the argument.
 Useful when composing an function that may return a promise with a one expecting the value to which the promise resolves.